cfna/vmware-docs/pages/supported_versions.md

 Supported/Tested versions of VMWare Workstation:

-- VMWare Workstation Pro 15
+- VMWare Workstation Pro 15 (64 Bit)

-## Windows 7
+- VMWare Workstation 9.0 (32 Bit)

-Tested versions of Windows 7:
+## Windows

-- Windows 7 Home Premium (64 bit)
+Tested versions of Windows:

-- Windows 7 Home Basic (64 bit)
+- Windows 7 (64 Bit)

-!!! tip
+- Windows 7 (32 Bit)

-    This list contains only versions which I tested myself.
+!!! info
-    Generally speaking it should work with any Windows 7 Version.
+    It should not matter which Version of Windows 7 you're running.
-    There might also be later Windows versions which are also supported.
+    Home Premium and Home Basic have been tested, however every version should work.

 ## CrossFire Clients